 Don’t worry if other students finish before you.
 No extra points are given for finishing quickly.

-If you are interested in strategies for specific kinds of tests, or want to learn more about managing test anxiety, make an appointment or drop by the Learning Success Centre nearest to you.
+If you are interested in strategies for specific kinds of tests, or want to learn more about managing test anxiety, make an appointment or drop by the Learning Resource Centre nearest to you.